-Nanoparticles, Green synthesis, Antibacterial activity, Glycosmis pentaphylla.
+Nanoparticles, Green synthesis, Antibacterial activity, Emilia sonchifolia, Clerodendrum infortunatum.

+Leaf extracts of Emilia sonchifolia (Muyalcheviyan), Tabernaemonana divericata (Nanthiarvattam) and Clerodendrum infotumatum (Peravam) were used to synthesis nanoparticles.
 These plants have medicinal as well as antibacterial activity.
-Use of plant source offers several advantages such as cost effectiveness, Eco friendliness and toxic chemicals necessary in the traditional synthesis methods (Sun and Xia, 2002).
+Use of plant source offers several advantages such as cost effectiveness, Eco friendliness and toxic chemicals necessary in the traditional synthesis methods (Su and Chiu, 2007).

 Nanotechnology is an emerging field of science.
 It has increased applications in diverse area for the development of new materials at nanoscale levels (Paul et al., 2015).
-Nano-technology mainly consists of the processing of, separation, consolidation, and deformation of materials by one atom or one molecule (Prasad et al., 2008).
+Nano-technology mainly consists of the processing of, separation, consolidation, and deformation of materials by one atom or one molecule.
 Nanoparticles has 1-100 nm in size and they possess novel physical and chemical properties (Sajeshkumar et al., 2015a; Sajeshkumar et al., 2015b).
 Nanoparticles bear antibacterial properties (Hajipour et al., 2012).

 Nanoparticle are particles of any shape with dimensions on the $110^{-9}$ and $110^{-10}$ (Carlos et al., 2015).
 Metals like silver, copper and zinc has inhibitory effect on microbes.
 Nano particles synthesized by physical and chemical methods.
-They have draw back like expensive re-agent, hazard's reaction condition, longer time, tedious process to isolate nanoparticles.
+They have draw back like expensive re-agent, hazards reaction condition, longer time, tedious process to isolate nanoparticles.
 These lead to the development of new method for the synthesis of nanoparticles which should be required, non-expensive re-agent, less drastic reaction condition and Eco friendly (Kulkarni et al., 2004).